 A pedestrian bridge connects both neighborhoods, making it easy to walk from one to the other.
 However, they are only connected for vehicular traffic along the highway.

-Bucerias real estate options tend to be older, featuring classic Mexican architecture, with some impressive homes along the beach where condominiums tend to be newer as they are still relatively new to the area.
+Bucerias real estate options, until recently has to be older, featuring classic Mexican properties, with some impressive homes along the beach.
+But increasingly, and at a rapid rate, new, boutique condominiums projects have been built along the beach and further inland on the hillside.
 The newest projects have taken over the larger estate lots on the beach providing easy oceanfront access and great views.
 Real Estate is moderately priced, unless you are right on the beach and then it becomes more expensive.